istio/istio.io/content/en/docs/tasks/traffic-management/ingress/gateway-api/index.md

 In this example, we will deploy a simple application and expose it externally using a `Gateway`.

-1. First, deploy a test application:
+1. First, deploy a `httpbin` test application:

     {{< text bash >}}
     $ kubectl apply -f @samples/httpbin/httpbin.yaml@
     {{< /text >}}

-1. Deploy the Gateway API configuration:
+1. Deploy the Gateway API configuration including a single exposed route (i.e., `/get`):

     {{< text bash >}}
     $ kubectl create namespace istio-ingress